-These Directives will no longer be guaranteed by EU law once the UK leave the EU, leaving the rights, protections and entitlements established and secured by EU law open to amendment, repeal and revokation as a result of Brexit.
-The UK has demonstrated significant resistance to the establishment of these laws during EU Council negotiations, as well as resistance to their domestic implementation, in some cases requiring ECJ intervention in order to ensure UK worker's rights are respected in the UK.
-The rights enshrined in these Directives have also been subject to ongoing pressure by various Government and Brexit figures prioritising deregulation for businesses over the maintenance of worker's rights and protections.
-Notably, in 2012 Brexit minister Lord Callanan gave a speech in the European Parliament stating that "we could scrap" EU rights and protections for pregnant women and agency workers, and proposed abolishing the whole employment and social affairs directorate.
+These Directives will no longer be guaranteed by EU law once the UK leave the EU, leaving the rights, protections and entitlements established and secured by EU law open to amendment, repeal and revocation as a result of Brexit.
+The UK has demonstrated significant resistance to the establishment of these laws during EU Council negotiations, as well as resistance to their domestic implementation, in some cases requiring ECJ intervention in order to ensure UK workers' rights are respected in the UK.
+The rights enshrined in these Directives have also been subject to ongoing pressure by various Government and Brexit figures prioritising deregulation for businesses over the maintenance of workers' rights and protections.
+Notably, in 2012 Brexit minister Lord Callanan gave a speech in the European Parliament stating that "we could scrap" EU rights and protections for pregnant women and agency workers, and proposed abolishing the whole employment and social affairs directorate100.
 Callanan called for the UK to specifically scrap the Working-Time, Agency Workers and Pregnancy Workers Directives, all of which particularly benefit women workers.
-Despite the government's assurances that worker's rights will not be undermined following Brexit, there are many MPs who have, like Callanan, expressed an intention to pursue exactly this 100.
-In 2017, then Prime Minister Theresa May refused to rule out scrapping the Working Time Directive, the Agency Directive and the Pregnant Workers Directive.
-The Fawcett Society has further raised concerns that Government assurances that there will be no regression of worker's rights and equality law post Brexit offer "no legislative certainty" or binding guarantees, leaving key rights and protections "at risk" 102.
+Despite the government's assurances that workers' rights will not be undermined following Brexit, there are many MPs who have, like Callanan, expressed an intention to pursue exactly this101.
+In 2017, then Prime Minister Theresa May refused to rule out scrapping the Working Time Directive, the Agency Directive and the Pregnant Workers Directive102.
+The Fawcett Society has further raised concerns that Government assurances that there will be no regression of workers' rights and equality law post Brexit offer "no legislative certainty" or binding guarantees, leaving key rights and protections "at risk"103.

 EU legislation which has been highlighted as vulnerable to erosion post-Brexit are disproportionately those which provide key rights and protections for women workers.
-Coupled with the tendency for women's employment interests and protections to be sidelined or over-looked in political and media coverage and frontrunner candidates for the UK's next Prime Minister (May 2019).
+Coupled with the tendency for women's